EduardoJuliao/BatchProcessor/README.projects.md

 This Api is in charge of managing the user request to process a new batch.

+The api can handle the process in two ways, with `Server Sent Events` and using a `Background worker`.

+#### Server sent events

+Using Server sent events (SSE), the web api will write to the response on every update from the process.

+#### Background worker

+With the background worker, the client can call a separate endpoint to get the last status from a particular batch or process.

 ### Batch Processor Processor Api